Tola-lemma/employee_management_system_ems_frontend/README.md

 | View Notifications                   | Yes       | Yes         | Yes          | Yes                   |

 ---
+# Leave Management

+- Leave requests can only be edited if they have not yet been approved or rejected.
+- Managers and Admins cannot approve or reject their own leave requests; the approval and rejection buttons will be disabled for them in such cases.
+- Employees and Attendance Takers do not have access to the approval or rejection buttons.
+- Managers can view the status of their own leave requests as well as those of the employees under their supervision.
+---

 # Some Major pages Overview
 ![Change Password Page](./src/Assets/all/1.png)